simonrenger/simonrenger/content/project/seaplane/index.md

 ---

 In this open world flight game my responsibilities vary from what is needed for the current state of development.
 Mainly I am focused with tools design and tools programming but also gameplay programming such as the camera.
 This project allows me to dive into Unity’s new Data-Oriented Technology Stack (DOTS) due to its massive performance promises especially in terms of level streaming.

+## My main responsibilities

+Making sure that we utilize DOTS to its fullest extent, research into how DOTS can improve our gameplay and allow for benefits.
+Besides this I am responsible for implementing a quest system with the help of DOTS.

 | Project Information |                                                       |